Coronavirus: Olympics could be held any time in 2020 - Japan Olympic Minister

 Any decision to move the games back would impact international broadcasters, who would have sway over any changes.

-The International Olympic Committee gets 73% of its $5.7 billion income in a four-year Olympic cycle from selling broadcast rights.
+The International Olympic Committee gets 73 per cent of its $5.7 billion income in a four-year Olympic cycle from selling broadcast rights.
 About half of that TV income is from American network NBC.

 The 1964 Tokyo Olympics were held in October.
 But the games have now shifted to summer, largely because it's the only time slot open for sports broadcasters.
 North America in autumn is filled with the NFL, college football, baseball, basketball and hockey.
 Europe is jammed with soccer in England, Spain, Germany, France and Italy, not to mention rugby and cricket where those sports are popular.